offthedial/site/src/pages/idtga/rules.md

 ## Format

 Due to the large number of signups, players are seperated into multiple skill brackets to keep players close in skill level with each other.
+There is a registration cap of 48 teams (192 players).

 All brackets are run independently of one another and have their own preliminaries and top cut.